Alexpascual28/rlis_inventory_system/README.md

    This sheet lists all the items available in the laboratory.
 It serves as the central database for all individual items in the lab's inventory.
 The "Items" sheet also provides detailed information about individual items stored in the robotics laboratory.

    * **Columns**:
-        These two columns are filled automatically when a new row is created using the "Add Item" button(`addRow()`).
+        These two columns are filled automatically when a new row is created using the "Add Item" button(`addRow()`):

         - **Item ID**: A unique identifier for each item in the inventory.
         - **Date Modified**: The last date when the item's information was updated in RLIS.
 This is filled with the cutrrent date when creating a new item, but it should be modified manually by the user when information about the item is changed.